AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-use-hive-curl.md

     These statements perform the following actions:

-    * **CREATE TABLE IF NOT EXISTS** - Creates a table, if it does not already exist. this statement creates an internal table, which is stored in the Hive data warehouse and is managed completely by Hive.
+    * **CREATE TABLE IF NOT EXISTS** - Creates a table, if it does not already exist.
+This statement creates an internal table, which is stored in the Hive data warehouse and is managed completely by Hive.

         > [!NOTE]
         > Unlike external tables, dropping an internal table deletes the underlying data as well.